 EIA Ref.
 EM&A Log Ref.
-Recommended Mitigation Measures Objectives of the Recommende d Measures & Main Concerns to address Implementation Agent Location / Timing Implementation Stage Requirements and/ or standards to be achieved Implementation Status \$7.5.1 WM6 remain closed until the barge returns to the disposal site.
-For Type 3 special disposal treatment, sealing of contaminant with geosynthetic containment before dropping designated mud pit would be a possible arrangement.
+Recommended Mitigation Measures Objectives of the Recommended Measures & Main Concerns to address Implementation Agent Location / Timing Implementation Stage Requirements and/ or standards to be achieved Implementation Status contaminant with geosynthetic containment before dropping designated mud pit would be a possible arrangement.
 A geosynthetic containment method is a method whereby the sediments are sealed in geosynthetic containers and, the containers would be dropped into the designated contaminated mud pit where they would be covered by further mud disposal and later by the mud pit capping at the disposal site, thereby fulfilling the requirements for fully confined mud disposal.
-Chemical Waste Chemical Waste Chemical waste that is produced, as defined by Schedule 1 of the Waste Disposal (Chemical Waste) (General) Regulation, should be handled in accordance with the Code of Practice on the Packaging, Labelling and Storage of Chemical Wastes; Containers used for the storage of chemical wastes should be suitable for the substance they are holding, resistant to corrosion, maintained in a good condition, and securely closed, have a capacity of less than 450 L unless the specification has been approved by EPD, and display a label in English and Chinese in accordance with instructions prescribed in Schedule 2 of the regulation; The storage area for chemical wastes should be Control the chemical waste and ensure proper storage, handling and disposal Contractor All construction sites Construction stage Waste Disposal (Chemical Waste) (General) Regulation Code of Practice on the Packaging, Labelling and Storage of Chemical Waste Implemented and rectified after observation.
+S7.5.1 WM6 Chemical Waste Chemical waste that is produced, as defined by Schedule 1 of the Waste Disposal (Chemical Waste) (General) Regulation, should be handled in accordance with the Code of Practice on the Packaging, Labelling and Storage of Chemical Wastes; Containers used for the storage of chemical wastes should be suitable for the substance they are holding, resistant to corrosion, maintained in a good condition, and securely closed, have a capacity of less than 450 L unless the specification has been approved by EPD, and display a label in English and Chinese in accordance with instructions prescribed in Schedule 2 of the regulation; The storage area for chemical wastes should be clearly labelled and used solely for the storage of chemical waste, enclosed on at least 3 sides, have an impermeable floor and bunding of sufficient Control the chemical waste and ensure proper storage, handling and disposal Contractor All construction sites Construction stage Waste Disposal (Chemical Waste) (General) Regulation Code of Practice on the Packaging, Labelling and Storage of Chemical Waste Implemented and rectified after observation.

 EIA Ref.
 EM&A Log Ref.
-Recommended Mitigation Measures Objectives of the Recommende d Measures & Main Concerns to address Implementation Agent Location / Timing Implementation Stage Requirements and/ or standards to be achieved Implementation Status clearly labelled and used solely for the storage of chemical waste, enclosed on at least 3 sides, have an impermeable floor and bunding of sufficient capacity to accommodate 110% of the volume of the largest container or 20% of the total volume of waste stored in that area, whichever is the greatest, have adequate ventilation, covered to prevent rainfall entering, and arranged so that incompatible materials are adequately separated; Disposal of chemical waste should be via a licensed waste collector, be to a facility licensed to receive chemical waste, such as the Chemical Waste Treatment Centre which also offers a chemical waste collection service and can supply the necessary storage containers, or be to a reuser of the waste, under approval from EPD. \$7.5.1 WM7 General Refuse General refuse generated on-site should be stored in enclosed bins or compaction units separately from construction and chemical wastes; A reputable waste collector should be employed by the Contractor to remove general refuse from the site, separately from construction and chemical wastes, on a daily basis to minimize odour, pest and litter impacts.
-Burning of refuse on construction sites is prohibited by law.
-Aluminum cans are often recovered from the waste stream by individual collectors if they are segregated and made easily accessible.
-Separate labelled bins for their deposit should be provided if Minimize production of the general refuse and avoid odour, pest and litter impacts Contractor All construction sites Construction stage Waste Disposal Ordinance • Implemented
+Recommended Mitigation Measures Objectives of the Recommended Measures & Main Concerns to address Implementation Agent Location / Timing Implementation Stage Requirements and/ or standards to be achieved Implementation Status \$7.5.1 WM7 capacity to accommodate 110% of the volume of the largest container or 20% of the total volume of waste stored in that area, whichever is the greatest, have adequate ventilation, covered to prevent rainfall entering, and arranged so that incompatible materials are adequately separated; • Disposal of chemical waste should be via a licensed waste collector, be to a facility licensed to receive chemical waste, such as the Chemical Waste Treatment Centre which also offers a chemical waste collection service and can supply the necessary storage containers, or be to a reuser of the waste, under approval from EPD.
+General Refuse • General refuse generated on-site should be stored in enclosed bins or compaction units separately from construction and chemical wastes; • A reputable waste collector should be employed by the Contractor to remove general refuse from the site, separately from construction and chemical wastes, on a daily basis to minimize odour, pest and litter impacts.
+Burning of refuse on construction sites is prohibited by law. • Aluminum cans are often recovered from the waste stream by individual collectors if they are segregated and made easily accessible.
+Separate labelled bins for their deposit should be provided if feasible; • Office wastes can be reduced through the recycling of paper if volumes are large enough to warrant Minimize production of the general refuse and avoid odour, pest and litter impacts Contractor All construction sites Construction stage Waste Disposal Ordinance • Implemented